Nondiscrimination/Harassment and Complaint Procedures

-A Williams Complaint, another type of UCP complaint, regards instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils, and teacher vacancy or misassignment and may be filed anonymously.
+A Williams Complaint is another type of UCP complaint for complaints regarding deficiencies related to instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils, and teacher vacancy or misassignment and may be filed anonymously.

 This is a result of a class action lawsuit filed in 2000 by 100 San Francisco students and settled by the State of California and California Department of Education.
 In 2004, steps were implemented to insure that all schools had equal access to sufficient instructional materials, qualified teachers, and safe and well-maintained facilities.
 Every year, inspectors make scheduled and unscheduled visits to our schools to check for compliance.
 The following items are addressed under Williams:

 There should be sufficient textbooks and instructional materials.
 For there to be sufficient textbooks and instructional materials, each student, including English learners, must have a textbook or instructional material, or both, to use in class and to take home.